programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 You then arrange them after their "favorite\_count" value by using the `arrange` function.

-This code chunk returns a dataframe containing the previously stated values.
+This code chunk returns a dataframe containing the values for the variables you wanted to isolate: favorite\_count, screen\_name, verified and text.
 It is therefore much easier to inspect, than looking though the whole dataset *sesamestreet\_data\_favorite\_count\_over\_50* in our Global Environment.

 ### Exporting the new dataset as a JSON file